milesj/emojibase/README.md

 that abide the following guidelines:

 * Must be short and succinct.
 Easy to type, easy to remember.
 This infers a small filesize.
-* Must be descriptive nouns over verbose phrases.
-For example, "storm" over "cloud with lightning and rain".
 * Must be consistent across locales and languages by utilizing English shortcodes.
   It's a language common amongst supported locales.
+* Must use descriptive nouns over verbose phrases.
+For example, "storm" over "cloud with lightning and rain".
+* Must use emotions when describing smileys.
+For example, "happy" over "smiling face with open mouth & smiling eyes".
 * Must keep backwards compatibility and historical integrity by never removing and renaming shortcodes.
 * Must support multiple shortcodes per emoji character, for usage within different contexts.